History of the Mulligan Tour: 27 Years of Southeast Michigan Golf League Excellence

 Team Competition Comes to Southeast Michigan Golf (2005-2010)

-With the Eastern Division’s 2010 addition, the Cup now rotates between divisions, with defending champions facing the division that sat out the previous year.
+With the Eastern Division’s 2010 addition, the Cup rotates between divisions—defending champions face the division that sat out the previous year.
+This ensures every Southeast Michigan golfer gets chances to represent their region.

 President's Cup (2010)